swiss-seismological-service/scdetect/README.md

   anymore.
 Note that data latency is not validated if `scdetect` is run in * playback mode*.

+- `"methodId"`: The origin method identifier which will be added to declared origins.

 - `"originId"`: Required.
 The origin identifier of the template origin the detector is referring to.
 The origin identifier is used for extracting template related data such as template waveforms, etc. Usually, the origin